mysociety/uk_local_authority_names_and_codes/README.md

 Updating these files and pushing to github will trigger a rebuild and test of the output files.

-The output files avaliable are:
+The output files avaliable are in the `data` directory:

 * `uk_local_authorities.csv` - big lookup table.
 * `lookup_name_to_registry.csv` combines all alternate names into one column to let you quickly match any data and get back a canonical code (which can be checked against the other table to convert to your preferred format).
 Also combined with this [name lookup](https://github.com/openregister/local-authority-data/edit/master/maps/name.tsv) from openregister for fuller coverage.